Bikin-Creative/Lineux-Toolchanger/Klipper/README.md

 Bikin Toolchanger is using pure macros.
 It uses snippets of codes from the [Magswitch](https://github.com/jera-sea/MagSwitch-Toolchanger) project and the
 [Klicky Probe](https://github.com/jlas1/Klicky-Probe).

-# Nudge Tool
+# Nozzle Offset Calibration Tool
+You can use Tubby, Nudge, camera calibration or manual calibration.
 Nudge tool was created by [zruncho](https://github.com/zruncho3d/nudge).
 It provides a very accurate and convenient way to align nozzles for toolchangers.
-Btc provided macros to utilize the tool for nozzle alignment.
+Btc provide macros to utilize the tool for nozzle alignment.
 Instructions for use are [here](https://github.com/Bikin-Creative/Lineux-Toolchanger/blob/main/Manual/NUDGE.md).

 # Macro Status
 Fully tested and working.
 Released.